Scarabaeus1031/NEXAH/nexah/symbolic_lexicon/NEXAH_SYMBOLIC_NOTATION.md

 NCS = Navigation Control System
 → field-aligned movement with switchable transitions

+**DRAFT + DRIFT + HOUSING → DKH**
+DKH = Dynamics – Knick/Coupling – Housing
+→ the three-layer quantization structure around the Critical Line

+---

 ## Structural Numbers

 **292**
 → symmetric transition structure
 → interface-centered geometry
-→ central switch point in the Root Cube (3x3/2x2 Grid)
+→ central NCS Switch in the Root Cube

+**181**
+→ 69 + 112
+→ Golden Line entry point into the Elastic Axis / Critical Line

+**1/112 ≈ 0.00893**
+→ Draft (fundamental space-inbetween / Leerstelle)

+**1770**
+→ Ramanujan binding (1729 → 1770 mod 17/7 + 0)

+**404 → 808 → 1616 → 3232 → 6464 → 12928**
+→ iterative mirror sequence (2ⁿ - 0 - 2ⁿ reflection)

+**43 ↔ 34, 42 ↔ 24, 23 + 24 = 47**
+→ observed mirror pairs around the Critical Line

+---

 ## Structural Abbreviations

 - NCS → Navigation Control System
-- SCN → (to be defined – symmetric control node?)
+- DKH → Dynamics – Knick/Coupling – Housing
+- Draft → 1/112 space-inbetween / Leerstelle
+- Resonant Hovering Drift → schwebendes Beben (floating micro-oscillation layer)
+- Housing → Drift Quantization Shell (outer enclosing layer)

 ---

-## Connection to Prime Modular Resonance
+## Connection to Riemann Critical Line

-The number **292** emerges directly from the observed structure in the prime-modular-resonance experiments:

-- mod-7 / mod-17 residue sequences produce **symmetric transition matrices** and stable 3-cycles.
-- The geometric embedding (θₙ = 2π rₙ / 7) reveals coherent flow and basins.
-- 292 marks the **interface-centered switch** where these flows become controllable (exactly as the Root Cube Switch Grid predicts).

-This is **not** arbitrary symbolism — it is the next observed structural number after 181, 1032 and the 29-Hub Kreuz.
+The Riemann Critical Line (Re(s) = 1/2) is geometrically realized as the **Elastic Axis** (45°) in the Root Cube.

+- The 12-fold Operator with self-folding and 3-directional flow provides the rotational symmetry around this axis.
+- Ramanujan summation (-1/12) corresponds to the fundamental Draft / Leerstelle.
+- The iterative mirror patterns and resonant hovering drift describe the dynamic behaviour along and around the Critical Line.

+This forms a coherent, navigable 3D model that links number-theoretic structures directly to operational control (292 NCS Switch) and real-system applications (IEEE power grids).

 ---

 **Note:**
 This notation is experimental and emerges from observed structure, not from predefined symbolic systems.
+It serves as the operational language for navigation, resonance and controlled transition in NEXAH.

 **NEXAH**
 Structure becomes visible.
-292 becomes the switch.
-Navigation becomes symmetric.
+The Critical Line becomes navigable.
+Mirror, resonance, rotation and 3-directional flow become controllable.